 - Propose an itemized budget.
 Your goals and activities must align with your fund request.
 Please research all costs involved before submission.
 If your application requires the assistance of other departments or partners, please consult with them and confirm the potential costs before submitting your application.

 - Let us know which wellness practices your department has already implemented.

 All grant recipients will be required to provide periodic progress reports to describe how the proposed activity is going and how their funds are being used.

 - Compassion check-in rituals: A team decides to focus on compassion in the workplace.
 Collectively, they use the funds to bring a virtual compassion training through LeadWell.
 They acquire new skills on how to implement compassion check-ins and build this ritual into the start of their meetings.

 - Move more: A team creates a shared goal to move more in short bursts throughout the day.
 They design their activities and track their progress as a group.
-They use the funds to purchase home fitness equipment (e.g., exercise bands) to use for their movement breaks.
+The department uses the funds to purchase exercise bands to use for their movement breaks.